andreamartz/sb-20-currency-converter/conceptual.md

 - What is an integration test?

+    An integration test verifies that the units, or individual pieces of code that can be unit tested, are also working _together_ correctly.

 - What is the role of web application framework, like Flask?

 - You can pass information to Flask either as a parameter in a route URL